michael-lazar/rtv/README.rst

 Url Viewer
 ----------

-You can open links displayed inside of comments by taking advantage of a url extraction program.
+You can extract links from inside of comments using urlview.
 Use ``$RTV_URLVIEWER`` to specify a custom url viewer.

 .. code-block:: bash